Located at the foothills of the Alps, Salzburg offers its visitors beautiful day trips that are just a quick ride away from the city.

 Visiting Jenner mountain would be slightly shorter than the tourist attractions previously mentioned.

+You can expect to spend about an hour and a half exploring Jenner.
 If you’d like to grab a bite to eat at the mountaintop restaurant, be sure to allow an additional 30 minutes, for a total of two hours.

 If you’re planning to explore Old Town Berchtesgaden and visit Kirchleitn Kapelle, you can expect to spend about an hour seeing both.